Stacie Lansink, Program Director

 - If a student receives an “F” in a MLS prefix course, the student would not be able to progress on to the next semester and would be removed from the program.
 The student would then have to follow the academic appeals process laid out in the MLS Student Handbook if the student would like to be readmitted to the program.

-- If a Medical Laboratory Science student fails to pass their Clinical Practice Courses (i.e., MLS 46X and MLS 48X) the student may repeat the MLS clinical practice the following year according to availability and acceptance by a clinical affiliate.
-SDSU cannot guarantee that events beyond its control such as natural disasters, rejection of student by clinical affiliates, labor disputes, war, etc. might not prevent a student’s completion of the clinical practice experience.
-Clinical completion is NOT guaranteed and is subject to availability and employer support.
+- If a Medical Laboratory Science student fails to pass their Clinical Practice Courses (i.e., MLS 46X, MLS 47X and MLS 48X) the student may repeat the MLS clinical experience the following year according to availability and acceptance by a clinical affiliate.
+SDSU cannot guarantee that events beyond its control such as natural disasters, rejection of student by clinical affiliates, labor disputes, war, etc. might not prevent a student’s completion of a clinical experience.
+Clinical placement is NOT guaranteed.

 Accreditation, Certification, and Licensure